theNewDynamic/thenewdynamic.com/content/en/article/bulletproof-technology.md

 The client spent two days trying to recover and keep their website up.
 They added more servers and other layers of complex technologies to keep things running.
 And they spent a lot of money doing so.

-A website built with Bulletproof Technology remains stable, even in times of extreme traffic.
+A website built with bulletproof technology remains stable, even in times of extreme traffic.
 The cost of extra bandwidth is a fraction of the expense of adding more servers, and the stability to your business is savings in the extreme.

+> A website built with bulletproof technology remains stable, even in times of extreme traffic.

 <!-- [Graphic – Penalty of Success] -->

 ### The Hack-Proof Website

-Another benefit of Bulletproof Technology is greater site security.
+Another benefit of our bulletproof technology is greater site security.
 With no database in the picture, hackers literally (or, virtually) have nothing to hack.

 A website’s database is typically the main target for hacker infiltration.
-With Bulletproof Technology, any access to a database is done before the site is ever published.
+With our bulletproof technology, any access to a database is done before the site is ever published.
 There’s simply nothing to hack.
 This significantly reduces what technologists call the ‘surface area’ for attacks.
 The fewer entry points to interference, the better.

 ### Today’s Tech for Tomorrow’s Websites

-Because of its simplicity, speed, scalability, and cost-saving features, Bulletproof Technology continues to gain popularity among developers – and has proved that it’s a highly effective modern architecture for those looking for a better website.
+Because of its simplicity, speed, scalability, and cost-saving features, our bulletproof technology continues to gain popularity among developers – and has proved that it’s a highly effective modern architecture for those looking for a better website.

 To explore how the New Dynamic can put this technology to work for you, connect with us today.